Skyball2000/java-utility-classes/README.md

 - **FileUtils**
   A wide variety of functions related to reading, writing and watching files.
+- **File**
+  A better file object that allows you to perform extra actions related to files.
 - **GeneralUtils**
   Plenty of functions that are useful for plenty of different cases, such as getting the screen size, moving the mouse cursor, string functions, clipboard actions and much more.